chipperdoodles/3color/content/single_page/readme.md

 To generate static files type `python generator.py build`

-To run live with flask's built in webserver in debug just type `python generator.py` and visit localhost:5000 in your browser
+To run live with flask's built in web-server in debug just type `python generator.py` and visit localhost:5000 in your browser

 Each page is built from a markdown file located in the content/ folder.
 Right now I have a few examples placed.
 They have header containing metadata followed by a markdown body, which is currently just a link to the comic page located in the static/images folder.